tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 ### Inheritance

 Inheritance involves defining `OpKernelBase` base class and `OpKernelConstructionInterface`/`OpKernelContextInterface` interfaces.
-This approach is described in detail in the [core part of this document](#kernel-implementation).
+This approach is described in detail in the [Kernel implementation](#kernel-implementation) section above.

 ### Templates